-3 VERIFY will conduct the KPIs calculation for both LH islands of the IANOS project.
-INTEMA will conduct the KPIs calculation for TERCEIRA islands, and the ESSIM modeler for the AMELAND island.
-More information will be given in D3.7 and D3.8 (2nd version of D3.8).
+4 VERIFY will conduct the KPIs calculation for both LH islands of the IANOS project.
+INTEMA will conduct the KPIs calculation for the LH island TERCEIRA and the ESSIM modeler for the LH island AMELAND.
+More information is given in D3.8 (updated version of D3.7).

-The backend module of the CBA tool is deployed using open-source libraries in the Python language This is responsible for sending API requests to other microprocesses, and both processing and analysing the received in .json format information.
-This module sends the outcome of the CBA methodology to the IEPT suite user interface developed in HTML.
+The backend of the CBA module was developed as a web app using the Django Framework in Python.
+This is responsible for sending API requests to other microservices-modules, processing and analysing the received information in .json format and computing the necessary values for the CBA.
+The dashboard was